Lie algebraic solution of the Kratzer oscillator in diatomic molecules: I. Introduction

 where $W(r)$ function is given by

-with $\left\langle T_{el}\right\rangle$ being the average of electronic kinetic energy.
-Equation (\ref{EDO_U}) was deduced for the first time for Borkman and Parr, and it has a general solution given by
+where $\left\langle T_{el}\right\rangle$ is the average of electronic kinetic energy.
+Eq. (\ref{EDO_U}) was deduced for the first time by Borkman and Parr \cite{parr}, and it has a general solution given by

-where $U_{e}\equiv U(r_{e})$ has been defined.
+where $U_{e}\equiv U(r_{e})$ correspond to the value of the potential function at the internuclear distance $r_e$ and it is the negative of equilibrium dissociation energy $D_e$.
 The solution (\ref{sol_U}) shows that an internuclear interaction potential that satisfies the virial theorem can have several forms according to the specific form of the inhomogeneity $W(r)$.
-Clearly, the simplest expression is obtained when such function is zero in all its domain, obtaining
+The simplest solution is